snotlingorc/catalog/rpi.md

 cd catalog/includes
 sudo cp config.php-orig config.php
-edit he password line to match your password that you entered into the previous step.
+edit the password line to match your password that you entered into the previous step. cd ../dbfunc edit image.php and update the password here as well.

 Next, populate the tables
 from the phpmyadmin console, click on "catalog" from the left hand menu